mawicks/mvarch/README.md

 ```

 Run `predict()` on the data subset to make historical predictions and
 also next-day predictions.
+Note that the return values from `predict()`
+and other MVARCH functions are PyTorch tensors.
+If you prefer working
+with `numpy` arrays, you can call a tensor's `numpy()` method to get
+a `numpy` array.
 Get correlation, std deviation, and mean
-estimates for previous days from history and also for the next
+estimates for previous days and also for the next
-business day:
+business day as follows:

 ```python
 (